-- Complete coverage (block-by-block) canvassing every block of a large area, like a downtown or entire city - 2.
+- 1. Complete coverage (block-by-block) canvassing every block of a large area, like a downtown or entire city - 2.
 Known locations canvassing only those locations where unsheltered people are known to live, sleep, and congregate

-Steps for Coordinators for Night of the Count Counts
+Steps for Coordinators to plan for the Night of the Count Counts